nuitrcs/rworkshops/README.md

 [OnePageR](https://togaware.com/onepager/): Series of tutorials and sometimes book chapters on using R for data science.
 Emphasis here is on machine learning models, but there's lots of useful info for people using R for other purposes as well.

+[UBC Stat 545: Data wrangling, exploration, and analysis with R](http://stat545.com/): includes exercises (homework) if you're looking to practice your skills more

+## Books

+[R for Data Science](http://r4ds.had.co.nz/) is a book available online.
+It is written by Hadley Wickham, who wrote many of the packages you use throughout the assignments in this workshop, and Garrett Grolemund, who also works at RStudio.
+I wouldn't start with this as a complete newbie, but after the intro R workshop, you should be ok to start with this.
+It may also be a useful reference for beginners working on the intro R exercises.
+It includes exercises for you to practice the skills you are learning.

+[An Introduction to Statistical and Data Sciences via R](http://moderndive.com/index.html) by Chester Ismay and Albert Y. Kim: learn data science and statistics concepts along with R

+The [Use R!](http://www.springer.com/series/6991?detailsPage=titles) series of books are available online through the Northwestern library.
+Search the [library catalog](http://search.library.northwestern.edu) for the title you're interested in, then follow the links in the search result to gain access to the online version of the book.
+The series has a few titles about general skills, but many additional domain-specific titles.
+Pay attention to the publication date, as occasionally information may be outdated (although usually still a good reference).

+[Advanced R](http://adv-r.had.co.nz/) by Hadley Wickham, for when you're ready to take the next step.
+Much of the material here you won't need when just doing routine analysis with R, but it's essential material if you're trying to really understand how R works.

 ## Others' Workshops

 Materials from other workshops.
 These resources often include materials for both instructors and students.
 They are often good resources if you're learning on your own as well though too.